 Envia Systems, Inc. Grant For High Energy Density Lithium Batteries for Electric Vehicles and Plug-In Hybrid Vehicles Project

-$1 million.
-This project aligns with a funding allocation of $9 million toward “manufacturing facilities” established in the Energy Commission’s 2008-2010 Investment Plan for the Alternative and Renewable Fuel and Vehicle Technologies Program.
-Envia Systems also received $4 million in funding from the federal Advanced Research Projects Agency (ARPA-E) as part of the American Recovery and Reinvestment Act.
+$1 million from the Energy Commission’s Alternative and Renewable Fuel and Vehicle Technology Program.
+Envia Systems also received $4 million in funding from the federal Advanced Research Projects Agency (ARPA-E) as part of the American Recovery and Reinvestment Act (ARRA).

 $4,452,194 in ARRA funds and project team match.

 Current lithium-ion batteries possess an energy density ranging from 100-200 Wh/kg.
 Energy densities for Li-on batteries typically improve by about 5 percent each year, meaning they could increase from the 145 Wh/kg for those used in the Chevy Volt in 2010 to 176 Wh/kg in 2014.
 By 2014, Envia's advanced batteries could begin appearing in automakers' 2018 model-year product line, where they could possess more than twice the energy density of 2010 standard lithium-ion battery technology.